The Erechtheion Caryatid

 Reflections on The Erechtheion Caryatid

 - In the 1800s, local legends claimed that at night the Caryatids could be heard wailing for their lost sister.
-Should they set up FaceTime or a video link between the two museums for the sisters to meet again after 200 years?

 - If Lord Elgin had not faced financial difficulties, he would have used this masterpiece to decorate his mansion.
 The Romans did the same thing with other Greek masterpieces.
 Why did the Romans not pillage the Acropolis temples as later conquers and superpowers did?